jakerobinson761-cpu/water-detection-pcb/README.md

 Vm=Vs*R2/(R1+R2) --> Vs would be much lower than anticipated, therefore Vm, which equals Vg, would likewise be much lower than anticipated.

+The issue resolved itself after changing the wires; this worked for reasons stated above.

 ## Calculating the Resistances
 ### For the LEDs (1K Ohm Resistors)